The power of storytelling from a cross-cultural perspective: fantasy, fairy tales and digital narratives and how they interpret and change our world.

 - Teaching Arrangements

-- The paper is delivered through two 1-hour lectures per week and a weekly workshop
+The paper is delivered through two 1-hour lectures per week and a weekly workshop or tutorial.

 The course will also involve field-work, round-table discussions with the class and other participants, and a limited number of guest visits.